 Dr J.D.
 Naidoo - MBChB, FRNZCGP

-JD has been in General Practice for 30 years having owned three practices so far.
+JD has been in General Practice for 30 years previously having owned three practices.
 He qualified in South Africa in 1987 where he ran his own practice for 12 years.
 He then moved to New Zealand in 1999, where he started in a practice on the west coast of the South Island.
 He moved to Auckland for personal and family reasons in 2015.
 JD regards himself as a good generalist GP with specific interests in dermatology, minor surgery, musculoskeletal medicine, geriatric medicine and he performs the Snore-Op.
 This is an operation to help people who have troublesome snoring.
 For more information on Snore-Op, click here.

 JD is married with five children, three adult sons and two daughters.
 In his spare time, he loves cooking, fishing, volleyball, woodwork and vintage cars (doesn't own one yet!)